rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 22:     System.out.println(opt.get()); // 95.0
 ````

-Line 21 checks whether the Optional actually contains a value.
+Line 21 checks whether the `Optional` actually contains a value.
 Line 22 prints it out.
-What if we didn’t do the check and the Optional was empty?
+What if we didn’t do the check and the `Optional` was empty?

 ````
 26: Optional<Double> opt = average();
 27: System.out.println(opt.get()); // bad
 ````

-We’d get an exception since there is no value inside the Optional:
+We’d get an exception since there is no value inside the `Optional`:

 `java.util.NoSuchElementException: No value present`

-When creating an Optional, it is common to want to use empty when the value is null.
+When creating an `Optional`, it is common to want to use empty when the value is `null`.
-You can do this with an if statement or ternary operator.
+You can do this with an `if` statement or ternary operator.
 We use the ternary operator to
 make sure that you remember how it works from the OCA:

 `Optional o = (value== null) ?
 Optional.empty(): Optional.of(value);`

-If value is null, o is assigned the empty Optional.
+If value is `null`, `o` is assigned the empty `Optional`.
 Otherwise, we wrap the value.
 Since
 this is such a common pattern, Java provides a factory method to do the same thing:

 `Optional o = Optional.ofNullable(value);`

-That covers the static methods you need to know about Optional.
+That covers the static methods you need to know about `Optional`.
 Table 4.2 summarizes
-most of the instance methods on Optional that you need to know for the
+most of the instance methods on `Optional` that you need to know for the
 exam.
 There are a few others that involve chaining.
 We will cover those later in the
 chapter.

-TABLE 4.2 Optional instance methods
+TABLE 4.2 `Optional` instance methods

 ![Table 4.2](img/table4-2.png)

-You’ve already seen get() and isPresent().
+You’ve already seen `get()` and `isPresent()`.
 The other methods allow you to write
-code that uses an Optional in one line without having to use the ternary operator.
+code that uses an `Optional` in one line without having to use the ternary operator.
 This makes the code easier to read.
-Instead of using an if statement, which we used
+Instead of using an `if` statement, which we used
-when checking the average earlier, we can specify a Consumer to be run when there is
+when checking the average earlier, we can specify a `Consumer` to be run when there is
-a value inside the Optional.
+a value inside the `Optional`.
 When there isn’t, the method simply skips running the
-Consumer:
+`Consumer`:

 ````
 Optional<Double> opt = average(90, 100);
 opt.ifPresent(System.out::println);
 ````

-Using ifPresent() better expresses our intent.
+Using `ifPresent()` better expresses our intent.
 We want something done if a value is
 present.
 The other methods allow you to specify what to do if a value isn’t present.
 There
 are three choices: